bobsanjo/PRIV/ara_a2w_implementation_guide.md

 "**Attribution-Reporting-Register-OS-Trigger**": "<https://adtech.example/register-trigger>", "<https://other-adtech.example/register-trigger>"

-- - To complete the trigger registration, the ad techís endpoint should respond to the Android attribution reporting API request via the response header.
+- - To complete the trigger registration, the ad tech‚Äôs endpoint should respond to the Android attribution reporting API request via the response header.

 ```
 Attribution-Reporting-Register-Trigger {